Linbreux/wikmd/docs/installation/regular_install.md

 ### Runing the wiki as a service

 You can run the wiki as a service.
-Doing this, will allow the wiki to boot at startup.
+Doing this will allow the wiki to boot at startup.

+First, create the following file as `wiki.service` in `/etc/systemd/system`, and replace the placeholder entries.

 ```
 [Unit]